 That is, until he made a kanban board.
 "Anytime I come up with something, I just hop into the app, drop it in The Hopper and then at the beginning and end of the day, I can recycle these things and move them around as need be," says Weiner.

-You can add automation to Weiner's process by relying on Zapier to create a Trello card when you star or label a Gmail email, or file away an Office 365 email.
+You can add automation to Weiner's process by relying on app automation tool Zapier to create a Trello card when you star or label a Gmail email, or file away an Office 365 email.

-Moreover, if you have a routine task you need to complete, rather than re-adding it daily, weekly or month, rely on Zapier.
+Moreover, if you have a routine task you need to complete, rather than re-adding it daily, weekly or month, rely on Zapier to add recurring tasks to your Kanban board.

-There's apps to help manage your editorial calendar, but rather than adding more software to your workflow, consider using a kanban board to manage content.
-At Zapier, for example, we use a Trello board to keep our publishing pipeline flowing.
+There are apps to help manage your editorial calendar, but rather than adding more software to your workflow, consider using a kanban board to manage content.
+At Zapier, for example, we've used both Trello and Airtable kanban boards to keep our publishing pipeline flowing.

 Before implementing the kanban workflow at Zapier, we didn't plan posts more than a week out, and were always scrambling to get content published on time.
 The Trello board, with its checklist, card members and due dates, has helped changed the way we work at Zapier.

-And once an article has been published, we use a Zapier-powered Trello to Slack integration to let the team know there's a new post on our blog automatically whenever a card's moved into our Promoting list.
+And once an article has been published and moved into our Promoting list, we use a Zapier-powered Trello to Slack integration to let the team know there's a new post on our blog automatically.

-Or, if you're using another kanban board app, here are some Zapier automations to help your team know as things move through your editorial calendar.
+Or, if you're using another kanban board app, here are some Zapier automations to help your team know as things move through your editorial calendar or other projects.

 Similarly, Robby Macdonell, vice president of product development at productivity tool RescueTime, relies on a kanban board to keep a repository of future blog post ideas.
 He employs just two list: "Possibilities" and "Done."